Erasmus+ and blended intensive courses / exchange

 Nordic Centre at Fudan University, China

-There is no course fee or it is approx. EUR 100.
+The course fee is approx. EUR 140.
 The students are required to cover their own travel, insurance, accommodation, and living costs.
 University of Eastern Finland provides a mobility grant to those selected for the courses.
+The mobility grant for 2024 is 1000 euros.

-The courses are usually open to Bachelor’s and Master’s level students of all fields with at least one year of successfully completed studies at University of Eastern Finland.
+The course is designed for Master’s level students of all fields, but graduating Bachelor students may also be enrolled.
 Students who can include the course in their studies and have little or no experience of China are prioritised.
 The final decision on the acceptance is made by the Nordic Centre.

-Additional information on the summer courses, along with their preliminary programmes, can be found on the Nordic Centre website.
+Additional information on the summer course, along with the preliminary programme, can be found on the Nordic Centre website (new tab).

 Nordic Centre in India (NCI)